rigard/rulebooks/rulebooks/between-two-cities.md

 # Contents

-..Stub
+* 108 Building Tiles
+* 24 Duplex Tiles
+* 14 City Tokens
+* 1 Scoreboard
+* 1 Rulebook
+* 7 Reference Cards
+* 15 Seating Randomiser Cards

 # Game setup

-* Pick a seat randomizer card and follow its instructions clockwise
+* Pick a seat randomiser card and follow its instructions clockwise
 * Place scorecard in the middle
 * Place 1 city token on left of each player, with matching token by scorecard
 * Next to scorecard place duplex cards and box with city tiles, all face down